-Participants may choose to attend all three or individual seminars.
-Day 1 will cover Liver and Heart, day 2 will cover Lungs and Kidneys, day 3 will cover Spleen and Fu organs.
+Day 1 covered Liver and Heart, day 2 covered Lungs and Kidneys, day 3 covered Spleen and Fu organs.

 This seminar is for Chinese Medicine practitioners and students interested in gaining a deeper understanding of classical Chinese Medicine through the Chinese characters themselves.

-- An audio and video recording of a seminar which took place online on Sunday 28 June 2020
+- A video recording of a seminar which took place online on Sunday 28 June 2020

 - Contact email: [email protected]